simonberner/advent-of-code-2023/README.md

 # ✨🎄 Advent of Code 2023 🎄✨
 The original puzzle of the year is back!
-This time I tried to tackle it in JavaScript.
+This time I try to solve the puzzles in JavaScript.

 ## Website
 [Advent of Code](https://adventofcode.com/)